-- A. Anyone who infringes this Regulation or who alters all or part the EPS or an electric installation in a manner such that the operation of a Generating Facility or Microgrid cannot be accurately monitored including, but not limited to, its bi-directional energy flow shall be penalized by the EPS Operator and/or Energy Bureau with the corresponding administrative sanctions and penalties established in Act 83-1941 and Act 57-2014 and the regulations adopted pursuant to the same. - B. The EPS Operator is authorized to investigate matters regarding the interconnection of Microgrids with the EG, including the veracity of the information stated in the certifications, inspection reports and any other documents filed with the EPS Operator under this Regulation and can take the appropriate actions (administrative and judicial) authorized by laws. - C. If the EPS Operator and/or Energy Bureau, as applicable, determines that a Generating Facility or Microgrid was interconnected in violation of applicable legal provisions, or detects any irregularity, deficiency, omission or fraud in the certifications filed, the EPS Operator and/or Energy Bureau, as applicable, may impose the administrative sanctions established in Act 83-1941 and Act 57-2014, to the professional responsible of such violation and to refer the professional to the pertinent professional association, to the Public Energy Policy Program of the Department of Economic Development and Commerce for the corresponding disciplinary action.
+- O. Anyone who infringes this Regulation or who alters all or part the EPS or an electric installation in a manner such that the operation of a Generating Facility or Microgrid cannot be accurately monitored including, but not limited to, its bi-directional energy flow shall be penalized by the EPS Operator and/or Energy Bureau with the corresponding administrative sanctions and penalities established in Act 83-1941 and Act 57-2014 and the regulations adopted pursuant to the same. - P. The EPS Operator is authorized to investigate matters regarding the interconnection of Microgrids with the EG, including the veracity of the information stated in the certifications, inspection reports and any other documents filed with the EPS Operator under this Regulation and can take the appropriate actions (administrative and judicial) authorized by laws. - Q. If the EPS Operator and/or Energy Bureau, as applicable, determines that a Generating Facility or Microgrid was interconnected in violation of applicable legal provisions, or detects any irregularity, deficiency, omission or fraud in the certifications filed, the EPS Operator and/or Energy Bureau, as applicable, may impose the administrative sanctions established in Act 83-1941 and Act 572 2014, to the professional responsible of such violation and to refer the professional to the pertinent professional association, to the Public Energy

-ARTICLE 10.
+Policy Program of the Department of Economic Development and Commerce for the corresponding disciplinary action.

 PUBLIC REPORTING AND RECORD RETENTION

-SECTION 10.01.
+SECTION 1.65.
 Public Queue

-The EPS Operator shall maintain a public interconnection queue pursuant to Section 2.09 on its website in a tabular format, i.e., a sortable spreadsheet, which it shall update on at least a monthly basis.
+The EPS Operator shall maintain a public interconnection queue pursuant to Section 1.26Section 2.09 on its website in a tabular format, i.e., a sortable spreadsheet, which it shall update on at least a monthlyguarterly basis.
 The date of the most recent update shall be clearly indicated.
-The public queue should include, at a minimum, the following information about each Interconnection Application:
+The public queue should include, at a minimum, the following information about each Interconnection Application, where available:

-- A. Queue Position, i.e., queue number - B. Nameplate Rating
+- A. Queue Position, i.e., queue number

-- C. Export Capacity - D. Primary fuel type (e.g., solar, wind, bio-gas, etc.) - E. Secondary fuel type (if applicable) - F. Exporting or Non-Exporting - G. City - H. Zip code - I. Substation - J. Feeder - K. Status (active, withdrawn, interconnected, etc.) - L. Date application deemed complete - M. Date of notification of Fast Track screen results, if applicable - N. Fast Track Screen results, if applicable (pass or fail, and if fail, identify the screens failed) - O. Date of notification of supplemental review results, if applicable - P. Supplemental review results, if applicable (pass or fail, and if fail, identify the screens failed) - Q. Date of notification of feasibility study results, if applicable. - R. Date of notification of system impact study results, if applicable - S. Date of notification of Transmission System impact study results, if applicable - T. Date of notification of Facilities Study results and/or construction estimates, if applicable - U. If upgrades were needed, the estimated and final cost of the upgrades
+- B. Nameplate Rating

+- C. Export Capacity

+- D. Primary fuel type (e.g., solar, wind, bio-gas, etc.)

+- E. Secondary fuel type (if applicable)

+- F. Exporting or Non-Exporting

+- G. City

+- H. Zip code

+- I. Substation

+- J. Feeder

+- K. Status (active, withdrawn, interconnected, etc.)

+- L. Date application deemed complete

+- M. Date of notification of Fast Track screen results, if applicable

+- N. Fast Track Screen results, if applicable (pass or fail, and if fail, identify the screens failed)

+- 0. Date of notification of supplemental review results, if applicable

+- P. Supplemental review results, if applicable (pass or fail, and if fail, identify the screens failed)

+- Q. Date of notification of feasibility study results, if applicable.